assilko/trello-clone-react-dnd/README.md

 ## Features

-- Create tasks with customizable names.
+- Create tickets with customizable names.
+- Delete tickets.
-- Organize tasks into different sections: To-do, In Progress, and Done.
+- Organize tickets into different sections: To-do, In Progress, and Done.
-- Drag and drop tasks between sections to update their status.
+- Drag and drop tickets between sections to update their status.

 ## Libraries Used